The Murderbot Diaries

 Update: All Systems Red won Hugo, Nebula, and Locus awards, and was a finalist for the Philip K. Dick Award, given to paperback originals.
 The other volumes in this series won't be eligible for the PKD since they're coming out in hardcover first.

 Artificial Condition won this year's Locus Award for Best Novella, was a finalist for the Nebula, and is up for a Hugo, winners of which will be announced two days from now.
-At the end of the previous story, Murderbot left his new owner and was able to gain passage on a robotic transport ship, in part by offering the ship's bot-pilot access to its vast storage of entertainment media.
+[UPDATE: It won the Hugo] At the end of the previous story, Murderbot left his new owner and was able to gain passage on a robotic transport ship, in part by offering the ship's bot-pilot access to its vast storage of entertainment media.
 It is enroute to the mining planet RaviHyral, which it believes is the scene of its previous murderous rampage.
 On one leg of the journey, Murderbot encounters a much more advanced robotic pilot, which it at first thinks is trying to exert control, but later allows to alter its appearance so it can more easily pass as an augmented human.
 Giving up some of its autonomy doesn't alter Murderbot's resentment of the intrusion, and it dubs the bot ART, for Asshole Research Transport.

 Wearing nondescript clothing that covers its most obvious construct modifications, Murderbot seeks a way to get to the planet's surface.
 It takes a job as security consultant to three humans who want to retrieve their research data from the mining company that fired them.
 Murderbot knows the meeting they have arranged is a set-up, but thinks it can protect them, and it is a way to reach the area it believes was the scene of its malfunction.
 Lots of back and forth action; sabotage of a shuttle, which ART is able to land safely using Murderbot as a conduit to its piloting system; other meetings with the head of Tlacey Excavations, or representatives of the same; at least two other kidnapping/murder attempts.
 Murderbot thinks its clients are off the planet safely, so it infiltrates a mining shaft, maps of which have suspiciously been deleted from the feed.
 Evidence (although not conclusive) is discovered, and on return to the main port hub, Murderbot once again has to protect one of its clients who had remained behind.